shibut12/diary-of-a-polyglot-programmer/JavaScript/readme.md

 ##### Writable property

 It allows to change the name of property from its initial value.
 To make a property non-writable, use `Object.defineProperty`.

+Only `'use strict'` mode will generate error if an attempt to change name property is failed.

 ```js
 Object.defineProperty(object-name, 'name', {writable: false});